digiltd/oh-rtd-test/Projects-using-openHAB:-Individuals.md

 Collects projects being realised by individuals.
 We'd love to see little videos of your achievements with openHAB.

-### Intranet of things - a private home / house automation project
+### Intranet of things - a private home / house automation

 #### Abstract
 A private home automation project in which the following components are monitored and controlled.